karafka/rdkafka-ruby/README.md

 # Modern Kafka client library for Ruby based on librdkafka

-Kafka client library wrapping librdkafka using the ffi gem and futures from concurrent-ruby for Kafka 0.10+ and Ruby 2.1+".
+Kafka client library wrapping `librdkafka` using the FFI gem for Kafka 0.10+ and Ruby 2.1+".

 ## Development